 With an asset increasing in value as fast as bitcoin, such a question is unavoidable.
-Looking at bitcoin’s price development, it’s clear that there have been several extreme bubble phases with subsequent massive price drops.
+Looking at the price development alone, it’s clear that there have been several extreme bubble phases with subsequent massive price drops.

 When bitcoin hits a new ATH, new potential investors are inclined to believe it’s too late to invest in bitcoin because the price is already inaccessible.
 However, bitcoin’s price has always proved them wrong by growing higher every time.

-Should bitcoin reach $100,000 or $1 million, then people won’t mind if they bought bitcoin at $2,000, $20,000 or even $60,000.
+Should the price reach $100,000 or $1 million, then people won’t mind if they purchased at $2,000, $20,000 or even $60,000.
 The important point is that you bought bitcoin and participated in the capital gain.
 Obviously, should that scenario happen, the more bitcoin you have, the better.

 Financial institutions and banks alike are increasingly offering bitcoin in investment portfolios, suggesting bitcoin is not going anywhere and gradually but steadily moving up in market cap ranking compared to gold, for example.

 Considering that fiat currencies continue to lose purchasing power and bitcoin, in contrast, continues to show resilience to market conditions increasing in value over the years, investors can quickly draw their conclusions.

 It is always good practice to understand an asset you decide to invest in, and this article should offer you the essential information to assess if bitcoin is worth your investment.